Mindtribe/Leash-Debugger/doc/QuickStart.md

 * To add a network profile to Leash Debugger, type **network** and hit Return.
 Follow the prompts to configure your network's parameters.
 * If you want to note down the board's MAC address for future reference (for example, for configuring your network router in some way), the **mac** command can be used.

 After adding your network profile, reset Leash Debugger *without* holding down SW3.
 Leash Debugger will now start in Station mode, and attempt to connect to one of the networks in its profile list.
-This is indicated by steady flashing of the green LED, and may take a minute.
+This is indicated by steady flashing of the green LED (orange on the RBL WiFi Mini), and may take a minute.
 If you configured your network properly, after some time the green LED should turn completely ON, indicating Leash Debugger successfully connected to the network.

 #### 3.2: Finding Leash Debugger on the network